 We emphasize recruiting people from marginalized communities who have a proven track record of leadership and advocacy for social justice.
 They’re distinguished by a passion to change systems by learning the “inside game.”
 We invest deeply in the cohort, training advocates how to understand complex and intersecting policy arenas, navigate the culture and language of commissions, and build effective relationships in and outside the commission.
 Step Up Maryland facilitates placement of fellows on boards based on their interests and capacity.

 BCLI is open to residents of Baltimore City.
-Click here for the 2019 BCLI Application & Instructions.
-The next BCLI cohort begins January 26, 2019.
-Check the Events page for training dates.
+Click here for the 2020 BCLI Application & Instructions.
+The next BCLI cohort begins February 29, 2020.

 Taking Power offers a primer on local, state and federal legislative process and practical guidance on how community activists and advocates can influence budget and policy decisions within these bodies.
 This leadership training can be paired with an issue briefing to prepare your group for the legislative session.
 (Program is offered in partnership with community organizations.
 Contact us if you would like to schedule a training for your group.)